Heat wave could hit Portland this Sunday

 PHOTOS: Summer storm brings rain, hail and snow

-The most 90 degree days for a year also came in 2015 with 29 days.
+The most 90-degree days for a year also came in 2015 with 29 days.
 The four hottest summers ever have all come since 1987.
-An average year has about eleven to thirteen days reaching 90 degrees.
+An average year has about 11 to 13 days reaching 90 degrees.

 "There seems to be plenty of data to support a recent warming trend of Portland summers getting hotter and hotter," Hill said.
-"Last summer saw hot weather reaching 90 or better 24 days, including a sizzling August that saw eleven 90 degree days and went on to be the warmest August overall in the record book."
+"Last summer saw hot weather reaching 90 or better 24 days, including a sizzling August that saw 11 90-degree days and went on to be the warmest August overall in the record book."